redewiedergabe/corpus/resources/docs/xmi_format.md

 | Lemma     | String                                          | lemma (provided by OpenNLP)         |
 | RfPos | String | morphological information (provided by RF-Tagger)         |

-Token has additional features (CPos, Morphology, DependencyHead, DependencyRelation, NamedEntity, CorefId) that are not relevant in the context of corpus Redewiedergabe.
+Token has additional features (CPos, Morphology, DependencyHead, DependencyRelation, NamedEntity, CorefId) that are not relevant in the context of corpus REDEWIEDERGABE.

 ### Features of the type **Frame**